Annarhysa/Rare-Word-Handling-NLP/README.md

 # Summarizer
-A summarizer built using TensorFlow and Keras.
+A summarizer built using TensorFlow and Keras.\
+The dataset used is CNN Dail mail.